 Mental Health Advocacy, Sexual Assault Prevention and Broadway Musical Theatre (View a comprehensive guide here.)

-Based in part on Amy’s personal experience surviving ten years of medical interventions, sexual abuse and PTSD, Mental Health Mindset is a 60-90 minute program combining storytelling, participatory discussion, creativity, and a keynote speech.
+Based in part on Amy’s personal experience cultivating resilience after a decade of trauma, Mental Health Mindset is a 60-90 minute program combining storytelling, participatory discussion, creativity, and a keynote speech.

 (For Amy’s award-winning musical theatre one-woman show for students, “Gutless & Grateful,” go here.)

 Bring #LoveMyDetour Resiliency Community Programming to your school.

 Explore the secrets to gratitude, hope, stories and creativity to maximize student success.
 See FAQ’S

 I don’t have a story you hear every day.
 I’m a survivor of sexual abuse, 27 surgeries, coma, organ failure, six years unable to eat or drink, and the PTSD that comes from ten years of trauma, starting from my senior year of high school.